본문 바로가기

 "Bitcoin Could Fall to $70,000"

-John Glover, Chief Investment Officer (CIO) of Ledn, who is well-known for his accurate predictions in the cryptocurrency market, also recently stated, "The Bitcoin bull market that began in early 2023 has already ended," suggesting the possibility of a further decline to the $70,000-$80,000 range.
+John Glover, Chief Investment Officer (CIO) of Ledn, who is well known for his accurate predictions of the cryptocurrency market, also recently stated, "The Bitcoin bull market that began in early 2023 has already ended," suggesting the possibility of a further decline to the $70,000-$80,000 range.

-Based on Elliott Wave Theory, he analyzed, "Bitcoin has completed a five-wave advance and has entered a corrective phase that could last at least until the end of 2026."
+Based on Elliott Wave Theory, he analyzed, "Bitcoin has completed its five-wave rise and has entered a correction phase that could last at least until the end of 2026."
 He also noted that this is similar to past patterns, where Bitcoin peaked and then declined about 18 months after the halving.

 "This Downturn Is Different from the Past...Similar to Pre-Great Depression Signs" Experts Warn of Bitcoin Bitcoin stock photo.
 Photo by Yonhap News Agency